-At the very beginning, when God finished his work of creation, he “saw everything that he had made, and, behold, it was very good” (Gen 1:31).
-The prophet says of God: “Thou art of purer eyes than to behold evil, and canst not look on iniquity” (Hab 1:13).
+At the very beginning, when God finished his work of creation, he “saw everything that he had made, and indeed, it was very good” (Gen 1:31 NRSV).
+The prophet says of God: “Your eyes are too pure to behold evil, and you cannot look on wrongdoing” (Hab 1:13).
 If that is true, and it is, then God would not have pronounced the creation as it came from his hands as being good – which, when speaking of God in this way, means it was perfect; without blemish, fault, or corruption.
 No sin, no death, no suffering.
 Creation was good and beautiful, and Adam was placed in the Garden of Eden, or Paradise (Gen 2:8).
 But within a day or two, Adam did the one thing that God told him not to do, and we lost everything.
 Consequently, he and his wife hid from God (Gen 3:8), and we’ve been separated from God ever since.

 When Adam sinned, as the representative of the whole human race he dragged all of us down with him.
-Eve was in that fallen state before she conceived her first child; and Adam, who fertilised the egg in her womb, was also fallen.
-Therefore, that first child, and every child since then, has been born in a fallen condition; born in sin and as innate and hereditary enemies of God: “Behold, I was shapen in iniquity; and in sin did my mother conceive me” (Ps 51:5).
+Eve was in that fallen state before she conceived her first child; and Adam, who fertilised the egg in her womb with his seed, was also fallen.
+Therefore, that first child, and every child since then, has been born in a fallen condition; born in sin and as innate and hereditary enemies of God: “Indeed, I was born guilty, a sinner when my mother conceived me” (Ps 51:5).
 And Paul writes that all humanity is dead in trespasses and sins, and humans are by nature children of wrath (Eph 2:1-5), slaves of sin (Rom 6:20), hostile to God and unable to please him (Rom 8:7-8).

 After our first parents had sinned and brought utter disaster on the whole creation, God came to them and allowed them to give their defence.
 He then pronounced judgment on them in the form of a curse and sent them out of his presence (Gen 3:8-24).
 God was within his rights to destroy them and start over.
 But he didn’t.
 He did the very opposite, in fact.
 He promised a Saviour.
-“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (Jn 3:16).
+“For God so loved the world that he gave his only Son, so everyone who believes in him may not perish but may have eternal life” (Jn 3:16).

 Suffering is a Consequence of The Fall

 Now that sin had entered the world, creation couldn’t simply be renovated; it had to be totally re-made.
 Sin has corrupted the world so thoroughly that anything less than its total destruction only dresses it up; it can never change the enmity to God that is now innate to the whole creation.
 That’s why Peter tells us that it will be destroyed (2 Pet 3:10, 13).
-Until the creation “shall be delivered from the bondage of corruption into the glorious liberty of the children of God” (Rom 8:21), we suffer here on earth due to injustice, abuse, sickness, sorrow, pain, war, famine, poverty, persecution, and so on.
+Until the creation “will be set free from its bondage to decay and will obtain the freedom of the glory of the children of God” (Rom 8:21), we suffer here on earth due to injustice, abuse, sickness, sorrow, pain, war, famine, poverty, persecution, and so on.
 It is the consequence of Adam’s disobedience, and there is no escape.
 Death follows life, and on the way we suffer, some more than others.
 “Life’s a bitch; and then you die”, as someone cynically observed.